FabG/aws-sagemaker-notebooks/readme.md

 To note this notebook also makes use of **Neo** to compile the model to run up to twice as fast, with no loss in accuracy, using the `compile()` function.

+### 3. SageMaker Endpoints

+#### 3.1 A/B Testing

+This [notebook](3-sagemaker-endpoints/a-b-testing.ipynb) showcases **A/B testing between a new model and an old model** with production traffic.
+In A/B testing, you test different variants of your models and compare how each variant performs relative to each other.
+You then choose the best-performing model to replace a previously-existing model new version delivers better performance than the previously-existing version.

+Amazon SageMaker enables you to test multiple models or model versions behind the same endpoint using `production_variant()`.
+Each production variant identifies a machine learning (ML) model and the resources deployed for hosting the model.
+You can distribute endpoint invocation requests across multiple production variants by providing the traffic distribution for each variant, or you can invoke a specific variant directly for each request.

 ### 3. Resources